 Story Massage for Adults in Hospices

 The familiarity of stories combined with the gentle nurturing power of touch can bring comfort and ease restlessness for some adults in hospice care.
 And these massage stories can be shared at home or around the hospice bed with children and grandchildren.
 Stories can also be created to help a family cope with bereavement.
-We’ve received this moving feedback from Denise James, a complementary therapist in Scotland.
+We’ve received this moving feedback:

 Story Massage for Adults in Care Homes